 Cinema is the reflection of society and vice-versa.
 However, a society has its own deep rooted beliefs and perceptions which trickle down through the ages and become a reference point for generations to come.
 In such a scenario, is it possible for a piece of art to come and impact your perceptions in a way that you see something in a whole new light?

 Well, we say miracles happen, provided you sit through them!
-Here are 18 Bollywood movies which will change your perception towards life:
+Here are 18 hindi life changing movies :-

 1. The Lunchbox

 If the word sensible had a cinematic meaning, it’s got to be The Lunchbox .
 Irrfan Khan has a special talent of breaking down complex things into very simple and consumable portions which become readily acceptable to the audiences.
 How else would you explain a conservative society like India loving a movie on extra-marital affair which is what The Lunchbox is all about!
 The movie beautifully captures the emptiness of two lives and fills it with sweetness with the stroke of some luck.
 What follows is a pure treat by Nimrat Kaur and Irrfan, literally!

 Anyone who watches this movie will feel a connect, especially the youth.
 Aren’t our adrenaline levels always pumping and haven’t we all discussed the flaws of the system over a cup of steaming chai ?
 But what have we actually done to fix it?
 Nothing.
 Rang De Basanti tries to create an environment of increased activism on matters of public interest and throws open a debate: do we want to take matters into our hands or keep crying foul about the inefficiencies of the society?